luci/recipes-py/README.md

                 ['echo', verb % target])
 ```

-See that all the DEPS get injected into `self.m`.
+Note that all the DEPS get injected into `self.m`.
 This logic is handled outside
 of the object (i.e. not in `__init__`).

 > Because dependencies are injected after module initialization, *you do not